-1.5.1 Army Aviation facilities are to be designed and constructed in a manner consistent with the design and construction practices used for civilian sector projects that perform similar functions.
-For example, a Company Operations Facility has the similar function as an office/warehouse in the civilian sector; therefore, the design and construction practices should be consistent with the design and construction of an office/warehouse building.
+- 1.5.1 Army Aviation facilities are to be designed and constructed in a manner consistent with the design and construction practices used for civilian sector projects that perform similar functions.
+For example, a Company Operations Facility has the similar function as an office/warehouse in the civilian sector; therefore, the design and construction practices should be consistent with the design and construction of an office/warehouse building. - 1.5.2 Hangar facilities are designed to permit 24-hour operation.